 policy, approaches which allow a current income tax deduction.

 1700 NORTH WESTMORELAND RD.
-DESOTO, TX 75115(972) 709-0691OFFICE@STANNEDESOTO.ORGSaint Anne Church of the Incarnation is in the Episcopal Diocese of Dallas, a member of the worldwide Anglican Communion.
+DESOTO, TX 75115(972) 709-0691OFFICE@STANNEDESOTO.ORGSaint Anne Church is in the Episcopal Diocese of Dallas, a member of the worldwide Anglican Communion.